 So you’ve just turned 13.
 Congrats, you’re now a teenager, but things are about to take a turn for the worst.
-Remember last year when Len died, and you couldn’t say goodbye to him properly?
+Remember last year when Len died, and you couldn’t say goodbye to him correctly?
 Well, it’s going to get worse.
-The school you’ve known for two years is about to change and the uniform and many other things.
+The school you’ve known for two years is about to change the uniform and many other things.

 The main thing that will change is dad.
 Have you noticed he’s started looking more and more yellow these days?
 Well, it turns out it’s an illness that will, unfortunately, end up with him dying and everything that you knew and was your normal would change.

 Your outlook on things will become different.
 You develop this fear of going back into foster care, which we both know wasn’t a fun experience, but you keep it to yourself as you don’t know who to trust.
-Your current social worker will convince dad to go to the doctors and then to the hospital to get an answer about what’s making him ill finally, and just like you did when you were younger, you went with him and walk with him and held his hand.
+Your current social worker will convince dad to go to the doctor and then to the hospital to get an answer about what’s making him ill finally, and just like you did when you were younger, you went with him and walked with him and held his hand.